Aquatics DayAugust 8, 2026

 • Not covered: #6 (complete after class)

-• Bring chess board, completed worksheet
+• Bring a board, completed worksheet

 Climbing Tower Climbing Tower • Not a merit badge class